naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.16.inter.vlan.routing.md

 Create an SVI by using the ```interface vlan [vlan-id]``` command.
 The vlan-id used corresponds to the VLAN tag associated with data frames coming from that VLAN.
 In addition, the switch must be configured to do Layer 3 routing with the ```ip routing```global configuration command.

 ###### Advantages of SVIs
+* They are much faster than ROAS because everything is hardware switched and routed
+* No external links are needed from the switch to the router for routing
+* They are not limited to one link.
+Layer 2 EtherChannels can be used between the switches to get more bandwidth
+* Latency is much lower because it does not need to leave the switch

+#### COnfiguring a Switch to Use SVIs for Routing